Juhani

 part of business.
 Indeed, quality management system is also in the

-ISO 9000 standards understood as a concept for systematic approach
+ISO 9000 standards understood as a concept for a systematic approach

 corporate level the quality management system was understood as